bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-1/specs/console_io.md

 In this mode, the console should prompt: `The alarm is sounding!
 Type 'dismiss' to stop: `

-If the user does not properly type dismiss, the console should display an error message and reprompt the user to dismiss.
+If the user does not properly type dismiss, the console should display an error message and re-prompt the user to dismiss.
 Once properly dismissed, the console should call the function `retro_clock_dismiss_alarm(retro_clock_t *)`.